lluppesms/azdo.cicd.course/Labs/lab8/lab8.md

 <!-- ------------------------------------------------------------------------------------------ -->
 ---

-## 8.2 Working with build artifacts
+## Exercise 8.2: Working with Build Artifacts

 In our previous task we have created a build pipeline that has copied a subset of files from a repository and published them as build artifacts.